tariqshihadah/modelsandbox/README.rst

     def per_diem_cost(number_of_travelers, number_of_nights, per_diem):
         return number_of_travelers * number_of_nights * per_diem

-    # Add a second layer to the model
+    # Add a layer to the model to aggregate costs
     model.add_layer('Aggregate expenses')

     # Add processor to compute total trip cost